 Right off the bat, Haxorus’ only draw is its Dragon type moveset.

-- Surf can put shield pressure but lacks STAB.
+- Surf can put shield pressure and do good damage

 The current best moveset for Haxorus is Dragon Tail paired with Dragon Claw.